-We recommend turn 2-step Verification On due to the fact that Google is constantly restricting access to non-Google products.
+We recommend turning 2-step Verification On due to the fact that Google is constantly restricting access to non-Google products.

-Follow the following steps to learn how to send the emails through your Gmail SMTP server:
+Follow the steps below to learn how to send emails through your Gmail SMTP server:

-1 Open your Gmail account and head over the gear icon to access its settings.
+1. Open your Gmail account and head over to the gear icon to access its settings.

 2. At Forwarding and POP/IMAP look for the option called IMAP access and disable it.

-3. Click on your account’s icon and choose Manage your Google Account
+3. Click on your account’s icon and select Manage your Google Account.

 4. Open the Security section and select App passwords.